tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/access-and-utilise-rest-api-via-oci-cli/access-and-utilise-rest-api-via-oci-cli.md

 Estimated Time: 10 minutes

 ### Objectives
+In this lab, you will:

 * Generate an API Signing Key
 * Install Oracle Cloud Interface (OCI)
 * Access REST API via OCI CLI

 ### Prerequisites:
 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
+* You are using an Oracle Linux image on your host machine or compute instance for this workshop.
 *  Python version 3.6 and later is installed on your local machine

 ## Task 1: Generate an API Signing Key